aquabubu/home/_posts/2015-05-20-Hong-Kong-cuisine.md

 ## <font color="darkorange">  Lin Heung Tea House (160 Wellington)</font>

 Finally, the best restaurant of the most delicious dim sum in Hong Kong.
 You need to have a small piece of paper to order food.
-The waiter will bring the paper and ask what we want to drink.
+The waiter will bring the paper and ask what you want to drink.
 Tea is free here and they will give you a tea set.
 If you don't know what to do with the tea set, don't worry, the elder around you will teach you even though they don't speak English.
 {: style="text-align: justify;"}

 <figure style="width: 450px" class="align-center">